keshiki808/jquery-rates/README.md

-If no value is entered results produce a default of:
+If no value is entered, results produce a default of:

 shadeColor: 'rates-yellow',
 shapeHeight: '25px',